 Who Is Kelly Clarkson?

-Born on April 24, 1982, in Fort Worth, Texas, Kelly Clarkson won the first season of American Idol in 2002, winning the million-dollar prize of an RCA record contract.
+Kelly Clarkson won the first season of American Idol in 2002, claiming the million-dollar prize of an RCA record contract.
 Her first single, "A Moment Like This," jumped from No. 52 to No. 1 on the Billboard charts, and her second album, Breakaway, earned two Grammy Awards.
 Clarkson followed with numerous hit singles, including "Because of You" and "My Life Would Suck Without You."
-The artist has also published children's books and served as a coach on The Voice.
+The artist has also published children's books, serves as a coach on The Voice and hosts a daytime talk show.

 Supporting herself with numerous odd jobs, Clarkson made a few television appearances and eventually landed a job working as a female vocalist with songwriter Gerry Goffin.
 Unfortunately, a bout of bad luck discouraged her and she returned to Texas shortly thereafter.
 In 2002, a friend told her about a new talent search show on Fox called American Idol, and Clarkson became one of 10,000 contestants.